moinwiki/moin/docs/admin/configure.rst

   5) Known
   6) All

-* Do not put any spaces into an ACL entry (except if it is part of a user or group name)
+* Do not put any spaces into an ACL entry, unless it is part of a user or group name.

 * A right that is not explicitly given by an applicable ACL is denied.

-* For most ACLs there are builtin defaults, which give some rights.
+* For most ACLs there are built-in defaults which give some limited rights.

 ACLs - entry prefixes
 ---------------------
-To make the system more flexible, there are also two ACL entry modifiers: the prefixes '+' and '-'.
+To make the system more flexible, there are two ways to modify an ACL entry: prefixing it with a '+' or a '-'.

-If you use them, matches will have to be left-side *and* right-side (otherwise it will just continue with the next entry).
+If you use one of the two, MoinMoin will search for both a username and permission, and a match will have to match both the name of user (left-side) *and* the permission MoinMoin is searching for (right-side), otherwise it will just continue with the next entry.

-'+' means to give the permission(s) specified on the right side.
+'+' indicates that MoinMoin should give the permission(s) specified on the right side.

-'-' means to deny the permission(s) specified on the right side.
+'-' indicates that MoinMoin should deny the permission(s) specified on the right side.

 Example::